 Appukutty

 Appukutty is an Indian actor, best known for Tamil cinema.
 Appukutty began their career in 2004 and has been a prominent figure in the industry for over 22 years.
-With 30 credits to their name and an average audience rating of 6.3, Appukutty remains one of the most prolific and celebrated talents in the industry.
+With over 60 credits to their name and an average audience rating of 6.3, Appukutty remains one of the most prolific and celebrated talents in the industry.

 - Born